 Chateau Les Grands Chenes Vineyards, Terroir, Grapes, Winemaking

-The 38 hectare Les Grands Chenes Left Bank vineyard is planted to 70% Merlot, 29% Cabernet Sauvignon and 1% Cabernet Franc.
-Situated in the northern part of the Bordeaux appellation, the vineyard has a terroir of gravel, limestone deposits and a bit of clay in the soil.
+The 38 hectare Les Grands Chenes Left Bank vineyard is planted to 60% Merlot and 40% Cabernet Sauvignon.
+The Cabernet Franc has been removed from the vineyard.
+Situated in the northern part of the Bordeaux appellation, the vineyard has a terroir of gravel, clay, and limestone in the soil.

 To produce the wine of Chateau Les Grands Chenes, the grapes are whole berry fermented.
 Vinification takes place in a combination of large wood vats and stainless steel tanks.
 Malolactic fermentation takes place in vat.
 The wine of Les Grands Chenes is aged in 50% new, French oak barrels for 18 months before bottling.